k-paz/DiskSpeedTest/README.md

 # DiskSpeedTest
 Commandline script with parametrized loops and concurrent processes mostly writing and some reading with temp files for real performance assesment on filesystem and disk.
+-
+Crucially - put the scripts in their own/clean directory without any other files in it in order to have proper calculation for the speed estimation.
 ---

 Example usage: